txty-io/txty-docs/docs/machine-translation.md

 ## Automatic machine translation

 Go to the project machine translation site and click on the `Settings` tab.
 Activate `Automatically translate new keys` to automatically translate new keys when they are added.
-If the

 ## Supported languages